 And, don’t just make a day of it, the evenings are good here too.
 Take a cool box of beers and swig in true South African style as you gaze at yet another enchanting sunset.

-With five days in Cape Town, you’ll have plenty of time to get some beach hopping done in Clifton.
-Simply head over to our itinerary builder now to start planning your trip.
+With Cape Town in all of our South Africa holidays, you’ll have plenty of time to get some beach hopping done in Clifton.

 Cape Town may be a year-round destination but its beaches are best enjoyed during the summer months – even then, you’ll have to muster up some serious courage to take a dip in the Atlantic’s icy waters.